 We all need to become “innovating conscious”.
 Everyone needs to “get it” not just a few selected people today.

-What the executive team does, in what it communicates in its actions and behaviors, in its participation and its resource funding of innovation, becomes vital.
-Innovation runs counter to many of the existing (accepted) processes and faces stronger “head winds” and resistance because it challenges many of the existing practices and processes honed and established over many years.
+What the executive team does, in what it communicates in its actions and behaviours, in its participation and its resource funding of innovation, becomes vital.
+Innovation runs counter to many of the existing (accepted) processes and faces stronger “headwinds” and resistance because it challenges many of the existing practices and processes honed and established over many years.
 It needs executive leadership to manage these tensions and dynamics.
 To show innovation leadership.

 This framework becomes the “glue” that connects across the seven domains essential to innovation and re-enforce a consistent need to challenge, overcome yet equally maintain performance.